UWASL/NIFTY/simple example/example.md

 rtt min/avg/max/mdev = 0.301/0.331/0.360/0.032 ms
 ```

-The ping works and node2 and node3 can communicate inspite of the parition.
+The ping works and node2 and node3 can communicate in spite of the partition.
 That is because Nifty creates alternative routes in the network to mask the partition.